jbittel/django-mama-cas/docs/getting-started.rst

 **MAMA_CAS_PROFILE_ATTRIBUTES (default: {})**
    A dictionary of name and user profile attribute values to be returned along with a service or proxy validation success.
-The name can be any meaningful string, while the attribute must correspond with an attribute on the user profile object.
+The key can be any meaningful string, while the value must correspond with an attribute on the user profile object.
 If no user profile is configured or available, this setting will be ignored.
 For example::